kaust-rccl/ksl-docs/docs/source/prof_debug/index.rst

 Profiling and Debugging tools
 ==============================

-Here we list profiling and debugging tools, how to launch and use them on different KSL systems and apply suggested optimizations.
+Here we list profiling and debugging tools, how to launch and use them on KSL systems, and apply suggested optimizations.

 .. toctree::
    :titlesonly:
-   :maxdepth: 1
+   :maxdepth: 2
-   :hidden:

    profiling/index
    debugging/index

+..
+   :hidden:
+..